 Are you looking for extension activities for literature lessons, or perhaps overall ELA extension activities?
-Below, I’ve included a massive list of ideas.
+Below, I’ve included a massive list of ideas for classroom activities for teaching literature.

 Sometimes, we teachers need a list to get ideas flowing, a starting point.
 I am currently brainstorming ways to make literature come alive (a cliche, I know) for my students.